-- Default Configuration
+- Default Configuration on page 39

-- Configure a Host Name
+- Configure a Host Name on page 40

-- Access the System Remotely
+- Access the System Remotely on page 40

-- Configure the Enable Password
+- Configure the Enable Password on page 43

-- Configuration File Management
+- Configuration File Management on page 43

-- File System Management
+- File System Management on page 48

-When you power up the chassis, the system performs\ a Power-On Self Test (POST) during which Route Processor Module (RPM), Switch Fabric Module (SFM), and line card status LEDs blink green.
+When you power up the chassis, the system performs a Power-On Self Test (POST) during which Route Processor Module (RPM), Switch Fabric Module (SFM), and line card status LEDs blink green.
 The system then loads FTOS and boot messages scroll up the terminal window during this process.
 No user interaction is required if the boot process proceeds without interruption.

-When the boot process is complete, the RPM and line card status LEDs remain online (green), and the console monitor displays the EXEC mode prompt.
+When the boot process is complete, the RPM and line card status LEDs remain online (green), and the console monitor displays the Force 10 banner and EXEC mode prompt, as shown in Figure 3-1.

-For details on using the Command Line Interface (CLI), refer to Accessing the Command Line in the Configuration Fundamentals chapter.
+For details on using the Command Line Interface (CLI), see the Accessing the Command Line section in Chapter 1, Configuration Fundamentals, on page 47.